Scrum defines three artifacts: Product Backlog, Sprint Backlog, and a potentially releasable product increment.

 What Is a Sprint Burndown Chart?

 Want to learn more?
-Watch our Scrum Foundations eLearning Series or Learn more about our Certifications.
+Enroll in our free Introduction to Scrum eLearning module or Learn more about our Certifications.